CloudTestDrive/EventLabs/AppDev/jcs-create/README.md

 ![](images/jcs003.png)

+Hit the "Next" button to go to the Services Details screen
++ Select the "Advanced" mode on the top of the screen
 + Now edit the SSH Public key you will use to access this instance : it allows to connect to the VM through ssh connection using the private key.
 Select **Create a New Key** option and download the newly generated keypair for later usage.

 ![](images/07.png)

-The last input page is the Service Details page.
-The following parameters have to be provided:
+Now enter the following parameters on the screen:

 + **Cluster size**: to save resources leave the default 1.
 Which means one managed server.
 + **Domain Partitions**: Create mutitenant instance.
 Select 1 to enable partitioning.
 + **Shape**: number of OCPU and size of the RAM.
 Choose the smallest (default) one.

 + **Username**: username of WebLogic administrator.
 For demo purposes you can use: weblogic
 + **Password**: WebLogic administrator's password.
-Don't forget to note the provided password.
+Don't forget to note the password you selected.
 + **Enable Administration Console**: because this instance will be available on public internet the default is that the WebLogic Admin console is not enabled.
 Do not forget to check in to get access to the Admin console.
 + **Deploy Sample Application**: deploy the sample application.
 It can be useful to test accessibility (correct LB configuration, etc.) of the Java Cloud Service Instance.